atechnology-company/soliloquy/docs/driver_porting.md

 # Driver Porting Guide

-This guide walks through porting a Linux device driver to Soliloquy OS.
+This guide walks through porting a Linux device driver to Soliloquy.
 We'll cover the key differences between Linux and Zircon driver models, how to leverage the Soliloquy HAL, and common pitfalls to avoid.

 ## Overview

-Soliloquy OS uses the **Zircon Driver Development Kit (DDK)** instead of Linux's kernel driver API.
+Soliloquy uses the **Zircon Driver Development Kit (DDK)** instead of Linux's kernel driver API.
 While the core hardware interaction concepts remain the same, the APIs, initialization patterns, and lifecycle management differ significantly.

 ### Key Differences: Linux vs Zircon